dzoliana/FoodOrder-React/README.md

   - to make sure that the HTML code is not thrown around, we use Portals - output 2 dynamic expressions { }{ } inside Fragment and call the `createPortal` method
     - `portalElement`is constant that accesses `document.getElementById('overlays')` selected div from the index.html public file
     - pass that portalElement as the second argument to both create portal calls

-## Getting started

-This project was bootstrapped with **Create React App**.

-1. Clone/Download the repo.
-2. Run `npm install`.
-3. Run `npm start` to spin the up the local dev server port 3000. [http://localhost:3000](http://localhost:3000/ "http://localhost:3000")
-4. Make required changes to suit your needs.